staceygillespie/DreamBig/content/projects/watercolor.md

 +++
 date = 2021-03-29T03:09:37Z
-description = "My journey to learn to watercolor" disable_share = false draft = true featured_image = "/images/img_3629.jpeg"
+description = "Water.
+We all need it to survive.
+But now it has a higher purpose." disable_share = false draft = true featured_image = "/images/img_3629.jpeg"